Alternate nostril breathing

 The picture above aims to clearly show what exactly is going on with the fingers and the nose.
 In practice, your thumb and ring finger will not be going far away from the nostrils but will hover over them as shown in the picture below.
 Make sure that you apply very little force on your nose wings and do not hurt your nose!

-Make sure you do not hold your breath between breathing in an out longer than it is necessary to changes the position of your thumb and ring finger.
+In any case, make sure you do not hold your breath between breathing in an out longer than it is necessary to changes the position of your thumb and ring finger.
 There should be no hyperventilation, no shortness of breath or any uncomfortable symptoms.
 Try to make inhalation and exhalation as quiet as possible; ideally a person sitting next to you should not hear it.

 The best is to do this exercise twice a day: in the morning after waking up and in the evening before going to bed.
 You will notice the effect very soon, but to get a long-lasting effect it will take at least eight weeks of regular practice.